sunnivmr/assignment-template/README.md

 # Assignment template
-A webpage based on HTML5 and CSS3, functioning as a template for presenting assignments in any course in a modern, aesthetic way.
+A webpage based on HTML5 and CSS3, functioning as a template for presenting assignments in any course in a modern, nice-looking way.